-In working with clients, I hear a lot of stories about other people making unsolicited comments about their weight, whether well-intending or not.
+In casual conversation, I hear a lot of stories about other people making unsolicited comments about their weight, whether well-intending or not.
 These could include things like:”You look good!” or “You look so much better!” or “How’ve things been going?
 You look different!”
 The same is true in times of struggle, whether a person gains or loses weight.
 Regardless of the context or intent, all of these comments focus on the person’s weight, shape, or size.

 To illustrate how completely off the mark these comments can be, a friend in college once lost a significant amount of weight in just a few weeks because she acquired a parasite while on a mission trip in Haiti.
 She received countless comments and even compliments about her weight loss even though she was extremely ill: vomiting, diarrhea, constant nausea and eventual surgery.
 I think everyone would agree that her physical state was the furthest thing from healthy.
 The same is true with other causes for weight changes — especially disordered eating.